 - Transport for London cycling route maps are free at https://tfl.gov.uk/modes/cycling/routes-and-maps

 For most of the NSCR, I kept my eyes open for the signposts.
 After a while, your eyesight gets acutely tuned to these small navigation aids.
 I could spot the blue National Cycle Route 1 signs in the UK from quite a distance.
-Norway was excellent.
-Swedish signs needed repainting, but Denmark, Germany and The Netherlands were excellent.
-I loved the Dutch ‘mushroom’ navigation posts.
+Norway signs are excellent.
+Swedish signs needed repainting, but Denmark, Germany and The Netherlands signs are top notch.
+I love the Dutch ‘mushroom’ navigation posts.

 The picture shows the wonderful National Cycle Route signposts, usually painted in wild colours.
 This one is in Sutherland, Scotland.